-For example, a business may have gained 1,000 website views over a six month period.
-While this statistic may seem important, this number alone isn’t actionable.
+For example, a business may have gained 1,000 website views over a six-month period.
+While this statistic may seem significant, this number alone isn’t actionable.
 How much time have they spent?
 Have they downloaded a piece of content?
 Spoken to a member of your sales team?
 That’s what really matters.

 Website Statistics to Actually Pay Attention To